BWibo/3dcitydb-mkdocs/docs/citydb-tool/import_citygml.md

 status: wip
 ---

-The **import** command imports one or more CityGML or CityJSON files into the 3D City Database.
+The **import** command imports one or more CityGML files into the 3D City Database.

-## Usage
+# Usage

 To import your files to the 3D City Database it is necessary to give along the information for the connection.
 Look up [Database connection](db-connection.md) for further information.